egenerse/master-thesis/content/apollon_reengineering.typ

 At the core of this integration is a bidirectional sync mechanism:
 From Zustand to Yjs:
-Many state-updating functions in the editor (e.g., onNodesChange) update the Zustand store first, and then explicitly perform a Yjs transaction via ydoc.transact(...).
-This ensures that changes—such as adding, updating, or deleting nodes—are propagated to the Yjs document in a controlled and observable way.
+Many state-updating functions in the editor such as onNodesChange update the Zustand store first, and then explicitly perform a Yjs transaction via ydoc.transact(...).
+This ensures that changes such as adding, updating, or deleting nodes are propagated to the Yjs document in a controlled and observable way.
 For example, in onNodesChange, position or structural changes to nodes are wrapped in a Yjs transaction with the origin "store", ensuring both correctness and traceability across clients.

 From Yjs to Zustand:
-Incoming updates from other collaborators are observed by YjsSyncClass, which listens to the Yjs document for changes.
-If a change did not originate from "store" (i.e., it came from another user), corresponding updates are applied to the Zustand store.
-For instance, when the nodes map in the Yjs document changes, YjsSyncClass calls updateNodesFromYjs() on the local store.
-This updates the internal node state, preserving user selections and removing stale data.
+Incoming updates from other collaborators are observed by YjsSyncClass, which listens for changes on the Yjs document.
+When a Yjs transaction originates from a remote source (i.e., not from the local store), the update is consumed and applied to the local Zustand state.
+To prevent infinite update cycles between users, these externally received changes bypass the sendBroadcast function.
+Instead, the state is updated using a dedicated method, updateNodesFromYjs, which specifically applies updates without triggering broadcasts.
+This approach ensures that the internal node state is synchronized, user selections are preserved, and stale data is correctly removed.

-This feedback loop is carefully managed to prevent infinite update cycles: the use of transaction origins (like "store" and "remote") allows each side to distinguish between local and remote changes and act accordingly.
+This zustand and ydoc communication is carefully managed to prevent infinite update cycles: the use of transaction origins (like "store" and "remote") allows each side to distinguish between local and remote changes and act accordingly.

 #figure(
   image("../figures/ZustandandYsSyncSendBroadcast.png", width: 90%),